Gordon W. Allport

 It is chiefly the historical method that helps us to understand why over a course of years scapegoats come and scapegoats go, and why there is a periodic lessening or intensification of the hostility they receive.
 Anti-Negro prejudice today is unlike what it was under slavery; anti-Semitism, the most persistent of all prejudices, takes a different form in different epochs and waxes and wanes according to circumstances.

 Anti-Catholicism in the United States today exists but in a less aggravated form than sixty years ago.
 At that time there flourished the so-called American Protective Association, a militantly anti-Catholic organization.
 Around the turn of the century the Association died out, and at the same time - for reasons that are not clear - anti-Catholic feeling seemed to subside.
 Even the great waves of immigration of European Catholics did not revive the persecutions of the 19th century.
 In very recent years, however, alarm at the alleged rise in the political influence of the Roman Church seems again to be increasing.
 The tide of prejudice may again be on the flood.
 Only a careful historical analysis can give us an understanding of these waves.
+Since the problem of the choice of scapegoats is primarily one for the historical method, we shall work as the historian works, and focus upon concrete cases.

 Jews as Scapegoats